swisskyrepo/PayloadsAllTheThings/XSS Injection/XSS in Angular.md

 - bypassSecurityTrustUrl
 - bypassSecurityTrustResourceUrl

-Example of a component using the unsecure method `bypassSecurityTrustUrl`:
+Example of a component using the insecure method `bypassSecurityTrustUrl`:

 ```
 import { Component, OnInit } from '@angular/core';